im-manisharma/GeeksMediaPicker/README.md

 - Support Single/Multiple select.
 - Support ImageCompression.
 - Competible with Android 10 and above.
-- You can get real path of a selceted media (it will copy selected file to your app's package storage and returned that path).
+- You can get real path of a selected media (it will copy selected file to your app's package storage and returned that path).

 ## Setup